Frequently Asked Questions

 Does vendor supply training on a new instrument count for credits?

 A one-time credit value for the learning (no credits for teaching – in a train the trainer situation) 0.1 credit/ hour.
 There is no maximum credit value for the key operator training but it must be supported by vendor documentation or the description of the training session.
 (Most will issue a certificate that indicates the # of hours of training on it for CE credit purposes).
 Claimed under Key Operator Training.

 If a technologist is active on several committees how many TeKnowledge.ns credits can they claim?

-The TeKnowledge.ns program allows those who serve on workplace professional committees, boards or regulatory bodies quality, safety, WHMIS, CSMLS/ NSCMLT or convention to claim TeKnowledge.ns credits – Since it is not recommended that all TeKnowledge.ns credits are achieved in this manner, MLTs may claim 0.5 credits/ year up to a maximum of 2 credit / 4 year cycle regardless of how many committees the MLT is on.
+The TeKnowledge.ns program allows those who serve on workplace professional committees, boards or regulatory bodies such as quality, safety, WHMIS, NSCMLT/CSMLS to claim TeKnowledge.ns credits.
+MLTs may claim 0.5 credits/ year up to a maximum of 2 credit / 4 year cycle regardless of how many committees the MLT is on.
 Claimed under Professional Activities.

 What do we fill in for the Documentation on file for Audit field?